-- 5. Does it emphasize the ethical component of STE(A)M? - 6.
-Does the practice contribute to competence development (includes knowledge, skills, attitudes) and is balanced (between theory and practice)? - 7.
-Is not simply the sum of many components, but holistic inincluding their various interrelations?
+- 5. Emphasizes the ethical component of STE(A)M? - 6.
+The practice contributes to competence development (includes knowledge, skills, attitudes) and is balanced (between theory and practice)? - 7.
+Is not simply the sum of many components, but holistic in including their various interrelations?